openfisca/openfisca-doc/source/contribute/semver.md

 >**PATCH** version when you make backwards-compatible bug fixes.

 It is thus crucial to determine whether your changes are **backwards-compatible**.
-If, during a hackathon, a contributor has written a reform to Openfisca, would this reform still work after adding your changes ?
+If, during a hackathon, a contributor has written a reform to OpenFisca, would this reform still work after adding your changes ?

-Examples in Openfisca context
+Examples in OpenFisca context
 -----------------------------

 ### Country package (e.g. openfisca-france)